IchikaJS/Ichika/CONTRIBUTING.md

 # Ichika Contribution Guidelines

 Hello, we're glad to see you're considering contributing to the project!
-To ensure that work on Bedrock.js goes as smoothly as possible, we have some guidelines which all external contributors are required to follow.
+To ensure that work on Ichika goes as smoothly as possible, we have some guidelines which all external contributors are required to follow.
 These are a set of basic rules which attempt to ensure that everyone is on the same page.

 ## Pull Request Steps
 The follow steps should be followed (in order) when creating a pull request: